 It’s Sunday night and the only thought running through your head on repeat is “I don’t want to work anymore…”

-We have all been there at one point or another.
+We have all been there.
 We have all felt like we just don’t want to work anymore.
 Perhaps it’s Sunday night and the fact that Monday is the next day is weighing on you.
-Maybe you are on your lunch break and wonder what it would be like if you booked a one-way flight to Hawaii and just never came back.
-You tell your friends “I don’t want to go to work today” pretty much every day.
-It does not help.

-This is normal, to a point.
+Even with great jobs, it is normal, to sometimes not want to work.
 Everyone has those days.
 Sometimes you’ll have days when you don’t want to go to work.
-Deadlines, stress, workplace politics, the commute, and more all pile-up.